Convert DBF files to CSV, DataFrames, HDF5 tables, and SQL tables. Python3 compatible.

 Issue with DataFrame Chunksize

 When a DataFrame is constructed, it attempts to determine the dtype of each column.
 If you chunk the DataFrame output, it turns out that the dtype for a column can change.
-For example, if one chunk has a column with all strings, the dtype will be np.object; however, if in the next chunk that same column is full of float('nan'), the resulting dtype will be set as float.
+For example, if one chunk has a column with all strings, the dtype will be np.objec; however, if that column is full of float('nan') in the next chunk, then the dtype will be float.
 This has some consequences for writing to SQL and HDF tables as well.
-In principle, this behavior could be changed, but it is currently non-trivial to set the dtypes for DataFrame columns on construction.
+In principle, this could be changed, but it is currently non-trivial to set the dtypes for DataFrame columns on construction.
 Please file a PR through GitHub if this is a big problem.